Martin Luther King Jr. Memorial Library

-Main public library in Washington, D.C.
+Main public library of Washington, D.C.

 The Martin Luther King Jr. Memorial Library (MLKML) is the central facility of the District of Columbia Public Library (DCPL), constructed and named in honor of the American civil rights leader Martin Luther King Jr. Its address is 901 G St. NW in Downtown Washington, D.C., with its main entrance between 9th and 10th St. on the opposite corner to Gallery Place station, and the Smithsonian American Art Museum.
 The library is located in and around the Chinatown, Mount Vernon Square, and Penn Quarter neighborhoods.

 History

 The city's previous central library, in Mount Vernon Square, was donated by industrialist Andrew Carnegie and dedicated in 1903.